American Football League (1936): Teams

 Boston Shamrocks.
 The offensive powerhouse of the AFL in the 1936 season, the George Kenneally-led Shamrocks were in a three-way battle with Cleveland and New York for the league championship when Boston beat the other two on consecutive weeks at the end of the season.
 The following year, the Shamrocks were beset with player defections and struggled to a 2–7 record.
 Playing its home games at Fenway Park and Braves Field, the team folded along with the league at the end of the 1937 season.

 Brooklyn Tigers.
 Awarded a franchise in 1936 although no home field was available in Brooklyn, the Tigers had a short, troubled existence.
 In mid-November, the team moved to Rochester (changing its name to the Rochester Tigers) and played in Red Wing Stadium despite the failure of another AFL team based in that city mere weeks before.
 The team limped to the end of the 1937 season before fading into oblivion.
 The Tigers were coached by Mike Palm, who owned the team along with Harry Newman.

 Cleveland Rams.
 Owned by Homer Marshman and playing its home games in Cleveland Municipal Stadium, the Rams competed in the AFL for only one season (finishing second with a 5–2–2 record) with the league's stingiest defense and one of the league's two most potent offenses (along with Boston).
 When the NFL announced that it was willing to expand, Marshman applied for a franchise in the more-established league (along with representatives from Houston and Los Angeles).
-As a result, the Rams left the AFL for 1937 season, to be replaced by the people from Los Angeles whose NFL application was turned down.
+As a result, the Rams left the AFL for 1937 season, to be replaced by the group from Los Angeles whose NFL application was turned down.
 The 1936 Rams had Sid Gillman as a rookie end in his only season as an active professional player.
+The Rams are the only team from this league to still exist in the present day, albeit as the Los Angeles Rams (and formerly, the St. Louis Rams).

 New York Yankees.
 The second New York Yankees football team for an American Football League was coached by Jack McBride and featured the talents of star back Ken Strong.
 Team president James Bush doubled as league president in the latter half of the 1936 season.
 Like the defending league champion Boston Shamrocks, the 1937 Yankees team was plagued by player defections to the NFL.
 Unlike the other New York Yankees football teams, the Yankees of AFL II had two home stadia: Yankee Stadium and Triborough Stadium on Randall's Island.